-The UT Group’s major clients are semiconductor and electronics component-related manufacturers, which represent approximately 40% of the UT Group’s sales.
-The semiconductor and electronics component-related sectors tend to be prone to the influence of economic conditions, making it difficult to sustain a stable trend in sales, or to avoid a swift change in sales.
-We utilize our expertise that has been accumulated in those sectors to expand into the priority areas of the automobile sector and the environment and energy sector, and diversify business fluctuation risks.
+UT Group’s major clients are semiconductor-related and electronics-related manufacturers, which represent approximately 40% of our sales.
+We utilize our expertise that has been accumulated in the semiconductor-related and electronics-related sectors to expand into the focused areas of the automobile and other sectors, and diversify business fluctuation risks.
+However, the semiconductor-related and electronics-related sectors tend to be prone to the influence of economic conditions, making it difficult to sustain a stable trend in sales, or to avoid a rapid change in sales.

 Revision of the Worker Dispatching Act

-Risks of fluctuation in price of investment securities
+Risks in fluctuation in price of investment securities

-The UT Group is engaged in capital alliances for maintaining long-term friendly relationships, strategic corporate acquisition, and other activities with an aim to expand the existing business base or enter into new business lines.
-For reasons such as capital alliance and corporate acquisition, we have purchased investment securities and shares of related companies, which are not listed in the stock markets.
-These securities have inherent risk of price decline caused by deterioration in business results or financial conditions, economic fluctuation of the industries they are involved with, or changes in their business environment.
-A significant decline in market value or effective market value of investment securities or shares of related companies may force us to record a loss on sale or valuation loss, and affect our business results or financial conditions.
+UT Group makes capital alliance for maintaining long-term friendly relationship, or make strategic corporate acquisition, with an aim to expand its existing business base or enter into new business.
+For reasons such as capital alliance and corporate acquisition, we have purchased investment securities and shares of related companies, which are unlisted in the stock markets.
+These securities have inherent risk for price decline caused by deterioration in business results or financial conditions, economic fluctuation of the industries they are involved with, or changes in their business environment.
+A significant decline in market value or effective market value of investment securities or shares of related companies may force us to record loss on sale or valuation loss, and influence our business results or financial conditions.

 (ii) Hiring costs may increase due to a lower retention rate of our technical employees.

-(iii) The national population, especially in the young brackets, has been on a declining trend since 2000.
+(iii) The national population, especially young people, has been on a declining trend since 2000.
 The average age of the technical employees is relatively low.
-A decrease in the workforce may make hiring more difficult.
+A decrease in the working-age population may make hiring more difficult.

-(iv) The UT Group companies’ hiring policy is to hire locally but if the hiring environment becomes tougher and local hiring more difficult, staff may be hired in another region and transferred.
-Relocation expense may be generated and could lower gross margin.
+(iv) UT Group companies’ hiring policy is to hire locally but if the hiring environment becomes tougher and local hiring more difficult, staff may be hired in another region and transferred, which may generate initial relocation expenses and depress the gross margin.

-The UT Group is prepared or emergency, by having an emergency countermeasure manual and a recovery manual for the Group’s Business Continuity Plan (BCP).
-However, a large-scale natural disaster may affect our business results.
+UT Group is prepared for emergency, by having an emergency countermeasure manual and a recovery manual for the Group’s Business Continuity Plan (BCP).
+However, a large-scale natural disaster may influence our business performance.